martinstefanik/pre-commit-hooks/README.md

 ```

 This might be slightly less common but still conforms to the [PEP 257](https://peps.python.org/pep-0257/#multi-line-docstrings) and some people might prefer docstrings formatted this way.

+`check-module-docstring-space`

+Check that the module docstring is separated from the rest of the code by a pre-defined number of empty lines.
+This is mostly intended to avoid having no space between the module docstring and the imports.
+This is something the commonly used code formatter [Black](https://black.readthedocs.io/en/stable/) allows for as of version 2023.9.0.